More Tips to Protect Yourself from AI Scams

 • Look closely at photos and videos for details that look “off”, like odd hands or fake-looking faces.

-• It's not always practical, but if you can, limit sharing your voice or photos online so they can't be copied.
+• It’s not always practical, but if you can, decrease how much you share your voice and photos online, so they can’t be copied.

 • Hang up and verify incoming calls by contacting the company or person directly yourself.